-If your motorcycle will not be used for a period of two (2) weeks or longer, a maintenance charger should be connected to the battery using the Battery Charge Port.
-The Battery Charge Port is located at the front right side of the engine.
+If your motorcycle will not be used for a period of two (2) weeks, a maintenance charger should be connected to the battery using the Battery Charge Port.
+The Battery Charge Port is located on the dash.

 Before connecting a battery charger to the Battery Charge Port, ensure the vehicle has cooled to ambient temperature.
 Do not allow cables to rest on hot or sharp surfaces while charging.